NeurAI-Lab/D-SSCD/README.md

     python3 eval.py --dataset pcd --datadir /path_to_dataset --checkpointdir /path_to_check_point_directory --resultdir /path_to_save_eval_result --encoder-arch resnet18 --drtam --refinement --store-imgs

 ## Analysis
-We analyse our D-SSCD model under 3 scenarios: 1.
+We analyse our D-SSCD model under 3 scenarios: **1.
 Robustness to Natural corruptions 2.
 Out-of-distribution data 3.
 Limited labeled data.
-For more details, please see the [Paper]().
-We provede the model checkpoints for these analyses for the ease of comparison below:
+For more details, please see the [Paper]().** For the ease of comparison, we have provided the model checkpoints for these analyses below:

 ### Model Checkpoints